afcarl/what-science-one-did-to-my-brain/slides.md

 > You'll do just fine. :-)

+Let's have a taste of the coming year.

 ---

 # Question

-> "According to Einstein's mass-energy equivalence, if a piece of chalk were to be completely converted to energy, how many days of power would that piece of chalk provide to Vancouver?"
+> "According to Einstein's mass-energy equivalence, if a whiteboard marker were to be completely converted to energy, how many days of power would that piece of chalk provide to Vancouver?"

-> - Pair or triple up.
+- Pair or triple up.
+- Don't Google the question.
-> - Feel free to check online for whatever data you need to assume.
+- Feel free to check online for whatever data you need to assume.
-> - Don't Google the question.
-> - When you've got an answer, write it on the whiteboard, expressed in "number of days".
+- When you've got an answer, write it on the whiteboard, expressed in "number of days".
-> - Spend 5 minutes on this max.
+- Spend 10 minutes on this max.
+You can AMA.

 ---